MicrosoftDocs/power-platform/power-platform/admin/power-automate-analytics-reports.md

 ## Power Automate - Inventory report

-The Power Automate Inventory report offers a complete catalog of Cloud & Desktop flows distributed across the tenant.
+The Power Automate Inventory report offers a complete catalog of Cloud and Desktop flows distributed across the tenant.
 This view includes filters that allow admins to search for flows based on various criteria.
 The report answers questions such as:
-- What is the total number of Cloud & Desktop flows across the tenant or environments?
+- What is the total number of Cloud nad Desktop flows across the tenant or environments?
 - Which flows depend on specific connectors or connector types like Premium?
 - Who are the owners of the flows hosted in one or more environments?
-- What is the distribution of Cloud & Desktop flows apps across the organization?
+- What is the distribution of Cloud and Desktop flows apps across the organization?

 :::image type="content" source="media/power-automate-inventory.png" alt-text="Power Automate Inventory report.":::